doubleedesign/deakin-ontrack-reloaded/server/README.md

 - **Projects** are like an instance of a unit, an individual enrolment or attempt.
 - **Units** are the general definitions of units, like what you would find in the university handbook (as well as other administrative data).

+I have also set up the server to get enrolment info from DeakinSync so that non-OnTrack units can be listed in the app, as well as links to the CloudDeakin unit sites.
+This API returns the `CallistaUnit` type (Callista is the software that powers Student Connect).

-What is useful to a student, a user of this  app, is a combination of data from both of these things.
+What is useful to a student, a user of this  app, is a combination of data from all of these things.
 I have used the term **Subject** to represent this.
 While it's not what we typically refer to them as at Deakin, in terms of the code I find it clearer to use an entirely separate phrase.

 Similarly, the OnTrack API also has: